UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_gui.md

 **API Reference:** <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List Tokens</a>

-The test-mode One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within the test environment.
+The test-mode One-Shot Optimizer is pre-configured with a Registration Authority Officer (RAO) account ready to be used within sandbox environment.
 This account has an associated token that can be used to identify the RAO in API calls.

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/tokens